 Jjin

-Hangul support inside practical study
+Hangul chart plus practical study

 • Phrase study that connects script, sound, and meaning